TehShrike/levelup-cache/readme.md

-Use your LevelUP database to cache remote data from somewhere else - data that may change at some point.
+Use a LevelUP database to cache remote data from somewhere else - data that may change at some point.

 Just provide a getter function and lookup all keys with a single get call.